 Check your bee kit: the first items of importance are your charged and working cell phone, your epipen, your bottle of Benadryl.
 I am not allergic to honey bees but I carry an epipen ALWAYS.
 In quantity, bee stings are lethal, and the epipen can save your life.
 Do not beekeep without an epipen, and a charged phone with which you can call for medical help.

-Light the smoker: I make my own smoker packets from burlap rolled up with fine wood chips and dried catmint: they smoke for a long time.
+Light the smoker: I used to make my own smoker packets from burlap rolled up with fine wood chips and dried catmint: they smoke for a long time.
 The wood pellets sold for fueling pellet stoves are also great smoker fuel, and are inexpensive bought in hardware stores.
 Wood stove pellets make great, inexpensive smoker fuel!

 You don’t want to have the smoker go out at a critical moment, particularly in an urban or community garden setting.
-I light the smoker with a butane torch, which is speedy and reliable.
+I used to light the smoker with a butane torch, which is speedy and reliable.
 Canisters of butane are available in hardware stores for around $6 and will last a few years.
 The torch end can be ordered online or got at a cooking supply retailer.
 I found mine at Russell Food Equipment in Vancouver, also available from Amazon.

 Have a water mister on hand: once the initial smoking is done (and wait TWO minutes after smoking to allow bees to gorge on honey), you can use a fine water mist to clear bees out of your way.
 If the water mist stops working, go back to smoke, and if that stops working, and the bees are cranky (as they are in late summer/fall), close up the hive and try again another day.